emb-riscv/specs-markdown/improvements-upon-privileged.md

 can handle multiple tasks very well, and if the real-time tasks are driven by ISRs, then the network stack can run at a lower priority.

+### 64-bits microcontrollers will never be needed

+> "Why 64-bit?
+Any system big enough to need more than 32-bit addressing is probably already running an operating system like Linux."

+That's a good question.
+By the time 8051 was king, many questioned why would someone think of 16-bit microcontrollers.
+While some were debating this, vendors gradually offered devices with 12 address bits, then 16 bits, even 24 bits.
+Cortex-M came boldly and provided 32-bits registers and a large (32-bits) linear address space.

+Although a 4 GiB memory space may be enough for most current devices, it should be noted that 64-bits devices bring not only a wider memory space, but also 64-bits registers, and native atomic 64-bits accesses.

+Applications with lots of integer arithmetic may benefit from 64-bits cores.

+Also applications with large and fast timers benefit from atomic 64-bits accesses, which otherwise require a lot of juggling on a 32-bits platform (see the recommended RISC-V mechanism to access the timer registers on a 32-bits device).

 ## Proposed steps to change the current RISC-V specs

 It is not realistic to expect a new set of RISC-V microcontroller specs to be